aboutluca/wp-jedi-options/README.md

                             "label" => "Position 1",
                             "name" => "mappa1",
                             "type" => "map",
-                            "description" => "Search the zone by the geocode or drag the marker where you want", "sanitize" => ""
+                            "description" => "Search the zone by the geocode or drag the marker where you want" ),
-                        ),

                         /* Example of checkbox */